vishnuteja1607/Optioins-Pricing/README.md

 Later we introduce GBM, which consists of a drift term and a volatility term(Wierner process).
 The expected return and volatility of the stock prices is constant in this model.

+The call price is compared with the Black-Scholes model price.
+Finally we also show a function to calculate the implied volatility.
+It uses an iterative root finding algorithm.